themattinthehatt/daart/docs/source/installation.rst

        pytest

-   The tests will take a minute or two to run.
+   The tests will take a few minutes to run.
+You should not see any fails; warnings are ok.

 4. To be able to use this environment for jupyter notebooks: